Venture-Miner/Linea-Dev-Cook-Off-Mini-Bootcamp/README.md

 3. Modify the `nftsMetadata.ts` file under `packages/nextjs/utils/simpleNFT` with the file in this repository
 4. Complete the challenge and deploy your dApp to Linea Sepolia testnet
 5. Verify your contract
-6. View your collection in [Testnets Opensea](https://testnets.opensea.io/)
+6. View your collection in [Testnet Opensea](https://testnets.opensea.io/)
 7. (Optional) Deploy your dApp to a hosting service like Vercel or similar